K-S-K/ESP32-02-OLed-SSD1366/docs/Ch01_LostBits.md

 Let's take a look onto the font.

 All looks good.
 Let's make another experiment.
-Try to print two lines:
+Try to print two lines::<br>

-"1234" and "ABCD"
+"1234"<br>"ABCD":<br>
 ![Crazy lines](Ch01_fig03.png)

 That's look more understandable.
-Let's take a deeper look into the pixels.
+Let's take a deeper look into the pixels.:<br>
 ![Crazy lines](Ch01_fig04.png)

 It looks more clean now.
 Remember the documentation.
 It writes only about 8-line (or, 8-page) screen.
 Not a word about 4-line screen.
 It looks like developers of the controller developed it for the 8-line screens only, but later, display developers, found out the solution how to employ it for the different types of scrrens.